Pawan7477/Pawan7477/README.md

 # Hi there! 👋 Welcome to my GitHub profile!

-I'm **PAWAN KUMAR VERMA**, a **Computer Science Engineering** student passionate about exploring the vast landscape of technologies that surround us. 🌟 Currently, I'm on an exciting journey, delving into various aspects of **data science, algorithms, and emerging technologies**.
+I'm **PAWAN KUMAR VERMA**, a **Computer Science Engineering** student passionate about exploring the vast landscape of technologies that surround us. 🌟 Currently, I'm on an exciting journey, delving into various aspects of **data science, machine learning, and artificial intelligence**.

 ## About Me